-(2) Any certified nurse practitioner, clinical nurse 192 specialist, certified registered nurse anesthetist, or certified 193 nurse-midwife who holds a certificate of authority issued by the 194 board of nursing under Chapter 4723. of the Revised Code; 195 (3) Any person who is licensed to practice nursing as a 196 licensed practical nurse by the board of nursing pursuant to 197 Chapter 4723. of the Revised Code.
+(G) "Nurse" means any of the following: 189 (1) Any person who is licensed to practice nursing as a 190 registered nurse by the board of nursing; 191 (2) Any certified nurse practitioner, clinical nurse 192 specialist, certified registered nurse anesthetist, or certified 193 nurse-midwife who holds a certificate of authority issued by the 194 board of nursing under Chapter 4723. of the Revised Code; 195 (3) Any person who is licensed to practice nursing as a 196 licensed practical nurse by the board of nursing pursuant to 197 Chapter 4723. of the Revised Code.
 198 (H) "Physician" means a person who is licensed pursuant to 199 Chapter 4731. of the Revised Code to practice medicine and 200 surgery or osteopathic medicine and surgery.
 201 Sec.
 109.73.
-(A) The Ohio peace officer training 202 commission shall recommend rules to the attorney general with 203 respect to all of the following: 204 (1) The approval, or revocation of approval, of peace 205 officer training schools administered by the state, counties, 205 municipal corporations, public school districts, technical 200 college districts, and the department of natural resources; 207 correge districts, and the department of natural resources, 200 (2) Minimum courses of study, attendance requirements, and 209 equipment and facilities to be required at approved state, 210 county, municipal, and department of natural resources peace 211 officer training schools; 212 (3) Minimum qualifications for instructors at approved 213 state, county, municipal, and department of natural resources 214 peace officer training schools; 215 (4) The negativements of minimum besis tusining that needs 216 (4) The requirements of minimum basic training that peace 216 officers appointed to probationary terms shall complete before 217 being eligible for permanent appointment, which requirements 218 shall include training in the handling of the offense of 219 domestic violence, other types of domestic violence-related 220 offenses and incidents, and protection orders and consent221agreements issued or approved under section 2919.26 or 3113.31222of the Revised Code; crisis intervention training; and training223in the handling of missing children and child abuse and neglect224cases; and training in handling violations of section 2905.32 of225the Revised Code; and the time within which such basic training226shall be completed following appointment to a probationary term;227
+(A) The Ohio peace officer training 202 commission shall recommend rules to the attorney general with 203 respect to all of the following: 204 (1) The approval, or revocation of approval, of peace 205 officer training schools administered by the state, counties, 206 municipal corporations, public school districts, technical 207 college districts, and the department of natural resources; 208 (2) Minimum courses of study, attendance requirements, and 209 equipment and facilities to be required at approved state, 210 county, municipal, and department of natural resources peace 211 officer training schools; 212 (3) Minimum qualifications for instructors at approved 213 state, county, municipal, and department of natural resources 214 peace officer training schools; 215 (4) The requirements of minimum basic training that peace 216 officers appointed to probationary terms shall complete before 217 being eligible for permanent appointment, which requirements 218 shall include training in the handling of the offense of 219 domestic violence, other types of domestic violence-related 220 offenses and incidents, and protection orders and consent 221 agreements issued or approved under section 2919.26 or 3113.31 222 of the Revised Code; crisis intervention training; and training 223 in the handling of missing children and child abuse and neglect 224 cases; and training in handling violations of section 2905.32 of 225 the Revised Code; and the time within which such basic training 226 shall be completed following appointment to a probationary term; 227